Musa Eroğlu

 Musa Eroğlu (born 1946) is a Turkish folk musician and bağlama virtuoso.

+Life and Career

 He was born in the Mut county district of Mersin.
 He is a Tahtacı.
 He completed his secondary education in Mut.
 He then started to perform Turkish folk dance and music.
 In 1965, he participated in Ankara Radio's exam but did not pass.
 In 1969, he released his first record "İkimiz Toprağa Girelim Elif".

 Together with his wife whom he married in 1966, they have two daughters and one son.

 Albums

 Musa Eroğlu has published at least 37 albums between 1975 and 2018.